 Description of goods

-Concise description of the goods in the local language allowing the correct classification of tariff number.
-Including gross/net weight and number/type of packaging
+Concise description of the goods in local language, including gross/net weight and number/type of packaging.

 Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organising customs clearance and associated costs.

 UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)

 Full UK import declarations will be required from 1st January 2022.
 For this procedure, the UK Entry Number (ENO) must be available prior to the EU departure.
 An exception is granted when the UK importer has its own CFSP authorization.*

 * Based on the UK government’s Border Operating Model (BOM)

 Goods complying with preferential origin based on Trade and Cooperation Agreement between the EU and the UK